kyma-project/api-gateway/docs/user/apirule-migration/01-83-migrate-jwt-v1beta1-to-v2.md

 ## Context

-APIRule in version `v1beta1` is deprecated and scheduled for removal.
-Once the APIRule custom resource definition (CRD) stops serving version `v1beta1`, the API server will no longer respond to requests for APIRules in this version.
-As a result, you will encounter errors when attempting to access the APIRule custom resource using the deprecated `v1beta1` version.
-Therefore, you must migrate to version `v2`.
+APIRule in version `v1beta1` is removed, and the API server no longer responds to requests for APIRules in this version.
+In APIRule v2, the **jwt** handler is available but requires a mandatory issuer field and uses a different configuration structure.

 ## Prerequisites

 * You have read [Changes Introduced in APIRule `v2`](../custom-resources/apirule/04-70-changes-in-apirule-v2.md), which details the updates implemented in the new version of APIRule.
 If any of these changes affect your setup, you must consider them when migrating to APIRule `v2` and make the necessary adjustments.
 * You have the Istio and API Gateway modules added.
 * You have installed [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/).
-* You have a deployed workload exposed by an APIRule in the deprecated `v1beta1` version.
+* You have a deployed workload exposed by an APIRule in version `v1beta1`.
 The APIRule uses the **jwt** handler.
   > [!NOTE]
   > The workload exposed by the APIRule in version `v2` must be a part of the Istio service mesh.
 See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-istio-sidecar-proxy-injection).